Joel Larson

-Joel Larson (born April 29, 1947) is an American rock drummer and percussionist who is known as a founding member of The Merry-Go-Round and for being associated with The Turtles and The Grass Roots.
+Joel Larson (born April 29, 1947) is an American rock drummer and percussionist who is known as a founding member of The Merry-Go-Round and for being associated with the Turtles and the Grass Roots.

 Early life

 He lived near Lincoln Park until he was 12 years old.
 He took up drumming at the age of 12 and moved near Avalon Park until he was 17.
-During these five years he honed his skills in the rock music scene of the early sixties.
-He later joined The Grass Roots.
+During these five years he honed his skills in the rock music scene of the early 1960s.
+He later joined the Grass Roots.

 The Bedouins

-In 1965, Larson joined a band called The Bedouins and helped them win a Battle of the Bands in San Mateo.
-Word began to spread about the band.
-In late 1965, they were asked to come to an audition at the San Francisco Whisky A Go Go.
-They performed for nightclub owner Elmer Valentine and Lou Adler who was the head of the new label Dunhill Records in Los Angeles.
-They were selected to become The Grass Roots, a new folk rock group created by Adler and producer/songwriters P. F. Sloan and Steve Barri.
+In 1965, Larson joined a band called the Bedouins and helped them win a Battle of the Bands in San Mateo.
+In late 1965, they were asked to audition at the San Francisco Whisky A Go Go.
+They performed for nightclub owner Elmer Valentine and Lou Adler, who was the head of the new label Dunhill Records in Los Angeles.
+They were selected to become the Grass Roots, a new folk rock group created by Adler and producer/songwriters P. F. Sloan and Steve Barri.

 The Grass Roots

 The original Grass Roots were Denny Ellis on rhythm guitar, Willie Fulton on vocals and lead guitar, Larson on drums and Dave Stensen on bass.
-They moved to Los Angeles and took part in recording sessions and played live performances in the exploding LA music scene.
+They moved to Los Angeles, where they took part in recording sessions and played live.
 They were one of the first house bands for The Trip on the Sunset Strip.
-All of The Grass Roots were under the age of 18 so their parents had to sign their contracts with Dunhill Records.
-They performed as the back up band for The Mamas & the Papas and Johnny Rivers.
-They appeared on the first color broadcast of The Ed Sullivan Show.
-They performed with Barry McGuire in support of his number one hit "Eve of Destruction".
-After about a year of live performances and networking in the Los Angeles rock music scene, the group wanted to have more creative control and input on the selection of songs to perform and record.
-Dunhill Records had a formula for the group already in mind and did not want to vary from it.
-The group minus Larson returned to San Francisco and continued to perform until Dunhill Records decided to replace them.
-Larson was offered to continue with new group members but decided to take an opportunity to play with Gene Clark of The Byrds fame.
+All of the Grass Roots were under the age of 18 so their parents had to sign their contracts with Dunhill Records.

+They performed as the back-up band for the Mamas & the Papas and Johnny Rivers, appeared on the first color broadcast of The Ed Sullivan Show, and performed with Barry McGuire in support of his number one hit "Eve of Destruction".

+The group decided it wanted to have more creative input into its songs, but Dunhill Records did not want to vary from its established formula.
+The group minus Larson returned to San Francisco and continued to perform until Dunhill decided to replace them.
+Larson was offered to continue with new group members but decided to take an opportunity to play with Gene Clark of the Byrds.